ohgollybritta/temporal-mfcc-training/README.md

 # MFCC Temporal Wake Word Training

-Trains a custom "hey Sage" wake word detector using temporal MFCC features and a GradientBoosting classifier, exported to ONNX for Raspberry Pi deployment.
+Trains a custom wake word detector using temporal MFCC features and a GradientBoosting classifier, exported to ONNX..

 ## How it works